GeoffCox/recoil-examples/dispatcher-tutorial/Readme.md

 ## About the tutorial

-This tutorial updates To Do list application to recycle bin delete of ToDo items.
+This tutorial updates To Do list application to recycle bin delete of To Do items.
 While this feature could be added without a dispatcher, the dispatcher is used here to demonstrate coordinating state updates between atoms.

 Our app will be able to do these additional actions: